Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Bounds on the expectations of the inverse processes

-The upper bound is even more simple.
-As soon as one of the two independent range processes hits value $2$, the convex hull contains a line segment of length at least $2$.
+For the upper bound we observe that, as soon as one of the two independent range processes hits value $2$, the convex hull contains a line segment of length at least $2$.
 Hence at this time point the circumradius must be at least $1$. \end{proof}